nathanscrivener/Terms-and-Conditions/index.md

 - Accept the quotation in writing; or
 - Negotiate the quotation with the Contractor; or
 - Reject the quotation and either withdraw the Variation instruction or direct the Contractor to proceed with the varied work.
-If directed to proceed, the Principal shall select and instruct an expert to determine a fair and reasonable adjustment to the Contract Price.

-6.5 If the Contractor is directed to proceed under Clause 6.4(c), it must do so without delay and in accordance with the Principal's directions.
+6.5 If the Contractor is directed to proceed under Clause 6.4, the Principal shall select and instruct an expert to determine a fair and reasonable adjustment to the Contract Price.
+The Contractor must proceed without delay and in accordance with the Principal's directions.
 The determination of the value adjustment made by the Principal’s expert shall apply, subject only to the Contractor's right to dispute the determination under Clause 11 (Dispute Resolution).

 6.6 Decreases in scope shall be valued based on the reasonable cost saving to the Contractor (excluding loss of profit on the omitted work).